metaterminal/metaterminal.fyi/content/dude-spotter.md

 +++
-title = "Congratulations!
+title = "Hooray!
 You have spotted a Dude." template = "content.html"
 +++